AI Use Cases/Healthcare

 2

-Step 2: The AI engine processes behavioral and performance signals - documentation time trends, patient encounter volumes, peer collaboration patterns from Teams, and external market salary benchmarks - against a healthcare-specific flight risk model trained on your historical departures and peer health system data.
+Step 2: The AI engine processes behavioral and performance signals - documentation time trends, patient encounter volumes, peer collaboration patterns from Teams, and external market salary benchmarks - against a healthcare-specific flight risk model trained on your own historical departures.

 3